ucsb-cs148-w24/project-pj09-liveordie/team/sprint03/lab06.md

 #### Cindy
 - What did: created pr for enemy attack script
-- What to do: work with others on features
+- What to do: work on tutorial
 - What blockers: N/A

 #### Sean